Skip to main content

 SS-Gruppenführer Dr. Otto Ohlendorf

-Einsatzgruppe D consisted of an estimated 500 men
+Einsatzgruppe D consisted of approximately 500–600 men

-Commanding officers of the Einsatzgruppen after 1941
+Commanding officers Einsatzgruppen after 1941

 SS-Brigadeführer Heinz Jost